zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![Assessment report result is shown.
 There are 13 success metrics presented.
 The next button is highlighted.](media/appservicemigration-report.png)

-### Task 2: Migrate the web application to Azure App Service
+### Task 2: Migrate the Web Application to Azure App Service

 After reviewing the assessment results, you have ensured the web application is a good candidate for migration to Azure App Service.
 Now, we will continue the process with the migration of the application.